Johor Bahru skyline in 2026

 Mount Austin

 The trendy district.
-Known for its nightlife, themed cafes, and numerous restaurants.
-Very popular with the golden youth and digital nomads.
+Known for its nightlife, themed cafés and countless restaurants.
+Hugely popular with affluent young locals and digital nomads.

 • Atmosphere: Very lively